Meenakshi0313/sql-data-warehouse-project/README.md

-SQL Data Warehouse Project focused on data analysis and reporting.
+Building a modern data warehouse with SQL Server, including ETL processes, data modeling and analytics.